Barry Rumack: Academic career

 In September 1976, he began a protocol and was the principal investigator of the use of n-acetylcysteine for the treatment of acetaminophen overdose as part of a National Multiclinic Study which collected and published the largest series of acetaminophen cases ever collected in The New England Journal of Medicine in 1988.
 This treatment, now given intravenously, has been the standard approach to this overdose to this day worldwide.

 In 1978, together with Emanuel Salzman Rumack co-authored Mushroom Poisoning:diagnosis and treatment, which had a second edition in 1994 with David Spoerke as a co-author.

 In 1980, he was portrayed in the movie Airplane!
 (1980) as Dr. Rumack (played by Leslie Nielsen), who took care of passengers on the plane with food poisoning.
 In 2008, in a testimony at court he explained that he used to live in Milwaukee next door to filmmakers David and Jerry Zucker and they took his name for the movie role.

 In May 1989, Rumack visited Georgia as part of a three experts team commissioned by Physicians for Human Rights to investigate a possible use of toxic gas during the April 9 tragedy.
 He was able to identify the gas as chloropicrin, which is an illegal war gas, utilizing a mass spectrometer at the Tbilisi State Medical University.

 In 1999, he was doing a sabbatical at the Food and Drug Administration when he was asked to evaluate safe levels for exposure to methylmercury in pediatric vaccines.
-Rumack developed a pharmacokinetic model to analyze the amount of mercury to which infants were being exposed and found that mercury levels at Thiomersal-containing vaccines were far exceeding safety guidelines established by EPA, FDA and ATSDR.
-Unfortunately, the FDA did not share this information with the public.
+Rumack developed a pharmacokinetic model to analyze the amount of mercury to which infants were being exposed and found that mercury levels at Thiomersal-containing vaccines were far exceeding safety guidelines established by United States Environmental Protection Agency, Food and Drug Administration and Agency for Toxic Substances and Disease Registry.
+Unfortunately, the Food and Drug Administration did not share this information with the public.

 Rumack has continued with academic work at the University of Colorado School of Medicine both teaching and doing research.
 His most recent publications were focused on the use of fomepizole as a treatment for delayed and massive ingestions of acetaminophen (Akakpo 2019, Kang et al. 2019, Adkakpo et al. 2020.).
+He also co-edited a definitive textbook on the subject of acetaminophen toxicity with Hartmut Jaeschke, PhD, ATS, FAASLD, and Mitchell R. McGill, PhD, NRCC, FADLM in 2024.